What if I do not sign documents the provider gives me?

-You knew the provider was outside your MCO’s network.
+- You knew the provider was outside your MCO’s network.

-You chose to get nonemergency services from it anyway without the MCO’s authorization.
+- You chose to get nonemergency services from it anyway without the MCO’s authorization.

 Yes, if you agreed to pay the provider after it did all these:

-Checked if you could get Medicaid coverage for the dates of service.
+- Checked if you could get Medicaid coverage for the dates of service.

-Checked if you had coverage under an MCO.
+- Checked if you had coverage under an MCO.

-Told you the limits of your coverage and services available to you.
+- Told you the limits of your coverage and services available to you.

-Provided translation into another language if needed.
+- Provided translation into another language if needed.

 A medical provider can bill a “third party” who is legally responsible for paying any of the cost of your health care.
 This can be

-The insurance company covering that person/entity.
+- The insurance company covering that person or entity.

 Example: You are in a car accident.
 The other driver is at fault.
 Medicaid pays for the medical services for your injuries.
-It will then seek to recover the cost of your medical services from the other driver or the driver’s insurance company.
+It will then try to recover the cost of your medical services from the other driver or the driver’s insurance company.

 *You must “assign” (give) the State any right you have to payment from a liable third party for medical expenses, assistance, or residential care.

-Under the terms of your coverage, your medical provider can bill you for some costs.
+Your medical provider can bill you for some costs.
 The provider can also bill you directly for

-You live in Point Roberts, or in a community along the Washington/British Columbia border.
+- You live in Point Roberts, or in a community along the Washington/British Columbia border.

-You are a member of the Canadian First Nations and live in Washington State.
+- You are a member of the Canadian First Nations and live in Washington State.

+It depends.
 Medicaid will pay for services in these bordering cities on the same basis as in-state care:

-Coeur d’Alene, Moscow, Sandpoint, Priest River, and Lewiston, Idaho.
+- Coeur d’Alene, Moscow, Sandpoint, Priest River, and Lewiston, Idaho.

-Portland, The Dalles, Hermiston, Hood River, Rainier, Milton-Freewater, and Astoria, Oregon.
+- Portland, The Dalles, Hermiston, Hood River, Rainier, Milton-Freewater, and Astoria, Oregon.
+WAC 182-501-0175